TimmyGov/InvoicingSystem/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Code Style
-- Follow C# coding conventions for backend code
-- Follow Angular style guide for frontend code
-- Write unit tests for new features
-- Update documentation as needed

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues, questions, or contributions, please open an issue on GitHub.

-## Roadmap

-- [ ] User authentication with JWT
-- [ ] Email notifications for overdue invoices
-- [ ] PDF generation for invoices
-- [ ] Payment tracking and integration
-- [ ] Multi-currency support
-- [ ] Invoice templates
-- [ ] Reporting and analytics dashboard
-- [ ] Multi-tenant support

----

-Built with ❤️ using Clean Architecture principles